Mummy mates – without doubt one of the best things about having children, if you ask me.

 Twins, Tantrums and Cold Coffee

 Did you enjoy this post?
-You might like some of my others, so how about you have a read of 10 things I wish I’d known before having children or Why it’s okay to not LOVE every minute with young children
+You might like my fellow blogger Shelley’s post about How to Make Mum Mates.
+Or why not read some of my others – 10 things I wish I’d known before having children or Why it’s okay to not LOVE every minute with young children.

 Or if you fancy a bit of social media madness, pop over to my Facebook page where you’ll be able to have a laugh at what ridiculousness goes on in my house with three very small boys on a daily basis.
 Warning – there is often sarcasm, and usually swearing.
 There are also great travel reviews and some AWESOME giveaways.
 Feel free to join my Twins, Tantrums and Cold Coffee – Shits and Giggles Parenting Group too, where everyone shares their hilarious stories.